jenniferoum/gtsam/gtsam/navigation/InvariantEKF.md

 # Examples
-Below, we have provided three examples of these filters in action.
+Below are three examples of these filters in action.
 1) **[IEKF_SE2Example](https://github.com/borglab/gtsam/blob/develop/gtsam/examples/IEKF_SE2Example.cpp)**: implements ```InvariantEKF``` on a SE(2) Lie Group with odometry as a Lie group increment and a 2D GPS measurement update.
 2) **[IEKF_NavstateExample](https://github.com/borglab/gtsam/blob/develop/examples/IEKF_NavstateExample.cpp)**: implements ```InvariantEKF``` on a NavState Lie Group with a tangent space increment based on IMU measurements, and a 3D GPS measuremnt update.
 3) **[GEKF_Rot3Example](https://github.com/borglab/gtsam/blob/develop/examples/GEKF_Rot3Example.cpp)**: implements ```LieGroupEKF``` on a Rot3 Lie Group using a state dependent dynamics function and a magnetometer update.